 Under her tutelage, Carolina has established itself as a perennial top-25 program, testimony that North Carolina competes at the highest level on the field while excelling academically at one of the nation’s top universities.
 On Nov.
 30, 2012, Coach Papa was inducted into the National Fastpitch Coaches Association Hall of Fame.
 She was joined by former Palomar head coach Mark Eldridge and Oklahoma head coach Patty Gasso in the induction ceremony held at the 2012 NFCA Convention in Orlando, Florida.

 Ranked 12th in the nation all time and seventh among active Division I head coaches, Papa joined the 900-win club Feb.
 20, 2009, in a victory over Cal State Fullerton.
-In her remarkable 32-year head coaching career, she has compiled a 1,156-631-5 record, including a 1,127-616-5 mark in 30 years as head coach at Carolina.
+In her remarkable 33-year head coaching career, she has compiled a 1,188-656-5 record, including a 1,159-641-5 mark in 31 years as head coach at Carolina.

 Theresa Buscemi was the first Tar Heel to earn All-America honors when she was named to the Third Team by the NFCA in 1992.
 Christine Kubin, also a two-time Academic All-American, was the first Tar Heel to earn First Team honors in 1996, and Brandy Arthur followed in 1998.
 Kelly Ramsey was named to the Third Team in 2000.
-In 2003, Tiffany Tolleson became the first two-time All-American in 2003, having taken home a Second-Team award in 2003, and Jaclyn Holden became the first Tar Heel freshman to earn the honor when she was named to the Third Team in 2003.
+Tiffany Tolleson became the first two-time All-American in 2003, having taken home a Second-Team award in 2002, and Jaclyn Holden became the first Tar Heel freshman to earn the honor when she was named to the Third Team in 2003.
 In 2006, Crystal Cox was selected to the Third Team.
-Pitcher Danielle Spaulding became the first-ever three-time All-American at UNC when she earned a First-Team nod in 2010.
-After a four-year drought, Kristen Brown became the ninth Tar Heel to be named All-America, taking home Third Team honors in 2015.
+Pitcher Danielle Spaulding became the first-ever three-time All-American when she earned a First-Team nod in 2010.
+In 2016, Kristen Brown became the third two-time All-American and fourth First-Team selection.

 Tar Heel softball players regularly earn spots on the ACC Academic Honor Roll.
-Most recently, Jenna Kelly and Elly Wagner earned ACC All-Academic nods in 2015, with an additional four Tar Heels appearing on the ACC Academic Honor Roll (Tracy Chandless, Lauren Fuller, Kendra Lynch, Lauren Walker).
+Most recently, Lauren Fuller and Kendra Lynch were named to the 2016 ACC All-Academic Team, while Lynch and Elly Wagner earned NFCA All-America Scholar Athlete honors and seven Tar Heels were selected to the ACC Academic Honor Roll.
 In 2012, Kelli Wheeler was tabbed the ACC Softball Scholar-Athlete of the Year, earning her third ACC academic honor.

 During her time at North Carolina, Papa has been a driving force behind the construction of the Anderson Softball Stadium.
 The Tar Heels began play at Anderson Stadium and Williams Field in 2002.
 The second phase of construction featured the additions of the team building, concessions, press box, restrooms and locker rooms, and was completed and dedicated in 2006.
 It features many player-friendly innovations while allowing the fans to watch and players to play softball in a first class facility.
 Most recently she spearheaded the construction of the indoor hitting facility, which opened during the 2015 season.